SirDaev/ProjectEuler/README.md

 # ProjectEuler
-My answers to the Project Euler problems
+My answers to the Project Euler problems using JavaScript